OpenEvalProject/evals/manuscripts/elife-86049/v2/manuscript.md

 ## Materials and methods

-## Protein expression and purification
+### Protein expression and purification

 Full-length TgGAC gene with TEV cleavable N-terminal 6xHis-tag has been cloned into the pET28a vector as previously described (Jacot et al., 2016; Kumar et al., 2022).
 Constructs for PfGACPH (PfGAC2471–2605) and TgGACPH (TgGAC2505–2639) were constructed with a 6His purification tag and an additional SUMO tag for soluble expression of PfGACPH.
 A Q5 site-directed mutagenesis kit (NEB) and the manufacturers protocol were used to generate and PfGACPH mutants with standard primers.
 For protein expression, plasmids were transformed into BL21 (DE3; NEB) or Rosetta2 (Novagen) Escherichia coli strains.
 Expression was carried in minimal medium supplemented with 15NH4Cl and/or 13C-glucose for NMR isotopic labelling.
 Purification for His-tagged constructs was carried by Ni2+ affinity chromatography.
 Removal of the SUMO tag for PfGACPH samples was carried out by incubation with purified ULP1 protease.
 Further purification for all constructs was achieved by size-exclusion chromatography.

-## NMR spectroscopy
+### NMR spectroscopy

 Samples of purified 15N/13C-PfGACPH and 15N/13C-TgGACPH were prepared and supplemented with D2O.
 All NMR spectra were acquired at 298 K on Bruker Avance-III DRX 800 and Avance-III 600 spectrometers.
 Triple resonance HNCA, HNCACB, HNCO, and HN(CO)CA spectra (Sattler et al., 1999) were recorded and analysed to obtain backbone assignments, which was assisted using MARS program (Jung and Zweckstetter, 2004).
 Chemical shift assignment and analysis were performed using an in-house version of NMRview (Marchant et al., 2008).
 HBHA(CO)NH, H(CCO)NH, CC(CO)NH, and HCCH-TOCSY spectra were recorded for use in side-chain chemical shift assignment.
 15N-NOESY and 13C-NOESY spectra were recorded and used as distance restraints in structural calculation/validation.

 For PfGACPH and TgGACPH 1D 1H NMR LUV binding assays performed with LUVs containing an increasing proportion of POPA (POPA Mol% value).
 To form LUVs, a lipid suspension was sonicated until transparent and then clarified by centrifugation.
 The supernatant containing LUVs were prepared at an 8 mM total lipid concentration for use in 1D NMR LUV-binding assays.
 Dynamic light scattering analyses show homogeneous LUV diameters of ~100 nm.
 For each LUV composition titration series, a separate Kdapp value was calculated for each replicate (n=3), and a mean Kdapp value was calculated.
 PfGACPH and TgGACPH titration PRE experiments were carried out with increasingly POPA-enriched MSP1D14-5 nanodiscs.
 MSP1D1H4-5 MSP was expressed and purified by nickel affinity chromatography using a well-established protocol (Ritchie et al., 2009).
 Peak elution fractions containing pure nanodiscs (assessed by SDS-PAGE) from size-exclusion chromatography were pooled, concentrated, and stored (at –80°C).
 Relative NMR signal reductions for amide resonances in 1H-15N HSQC spectra were determined and mapped.
 For 1D 1H-NMR LUV binding assays, the fraction of bound protein at each titration point was averaged between replicates and plotted as the mean.
 Error bars for binding curves represent 1σ from this mean value.
 Error bars shown for Kdapp values represent 1σ for mean Kdapp from fitting binding isotherms.

-## X-ray data collection and processing
+### X-ray data collection and processing

 Diffraction data from a single native crystal were collected on beamline i04 of the Diamond Light Source (DLS), UK.
 Data were processed with CCP4 dials (Beilsten-Edmands et al., 2020; Winn et al., 2011; Winter, 2010; Winter et al., 2018) and scaled using dials.scale (Evans, 2006) within the Xia2 package (Winter et al., 2013).
 Multi-wavelength anomalous diffraction (MAD) data from a single SeMet labelled crystal were collected on beamline i04 of the DLS at the following wavelengths: peak = 0.9795 Å, inflection = 0.9796 Å, and remote = 0.9722 Å. Data were processed initially by AutoProc (Vonrhein et al., 2011).
 Substructure definition and initial model building were performed using AutoSHARP (Vonrhein et al., 2007).
 This was followed by manual building in Coot (Emsley et al., 2010) and further refinement using Phenix Refine (Adams et al., 2010).
 Data collection statistics have been published previously (Kumar et al., 2022).
 The structure has been deposited in wwPDB under accession code: PDB ID 8C4A (Berman et al., 2007).

-## Small angle X-ray scattering
+### Small angle X-ray scattering

 Samples for SAXS measurements were prepared by concentrating samples from SEC using a centrifugal spin device with a molecular weight cut-off of 100 kDa.
 For all experiments, a buffer of 25 mM Tris, 5 mM TCEP, and pH 8.0 was used, which was adjusted to a pH value between 4.0 and 8.0 by addition of 1 M HCl leading to a salt concentration of maximum 30 mM in the case of pH 4.0.
 SAXS data were measured using a laboratory based flux-optimised Bruker AXS Nanostar with a gallium liquid metal jet source (Schwamberger et al., 2015) and scatterless slits (Li et al., 2008), a detector distance of 867 mm, and a q range of 0.0098–0.42 Å–1.
 The entire q range could be probed with this setup in a single measurement.
 More information about the optimised instrument can be found here (Lyngsø and Pedersen, 2021).
 All data were measured for 1800s at 20°C. SAXS data are plotted as an intensity as a function of q, which is the modulus of the scattering vector and defined as q = (4πsin[ϴ])/λGa, where 2ϴ is the scattering angle between the incident and scattered beam and λGa = 1.34 Å. Data were background subtracted and converted to absolute scale using the software package SUPERSAXS (CLP Oliveira and JS Pedersen).
-The mass was calculated using M=(I0×NA )/(c×Δρm2), where I(0) is the intensity extrapolated to q=0, NA is Avogadro’s number, c is the protein concentration in g/mL, and Δρm is the scattering contrast per mass that can be estimated to 2.0×1010 cm/g for a typical protein.
+The mass was calculated using $M=(I0\timesN_{A} )/(c\timesΔρ_{m}^{2})$, where I(0) is the intensity extrapolated to q=0, NA is Avogadro’s number, c is the protein concentration in g/mL, and $Δρ_{m}$ is the scattering contrast per mass that can be estimated to $2.0\times10^{10} cm/g$ for a typical protein.
 I(0) was determined both by a Guinier fit analysis (using the intercept with the y-axis) and from an IFT routine (Glatter, 1977).
 The theoretical scattering curve was calculated using the program wlsq_PDBx (Steiner et al., 2018).
 An ab initio reconstruction of the protein structure was performed using GASBOR from the ATSAS package (Svergun et al., 2001) where the number of amino acids is given, and each amino acid is represented by a dummy residue.
 The optimisation was performed with the real space option due to the large size of GAC.

-## Molecular dynamics simulations
+### Molecular dynamics simulations

 The TgGAC crystal structure was used to generate coarse-grained protein:membrane simulation systems in which TgGAC was rotated randomly in respect to the membrane patch to generate the first set of coordinates.
 CHARMM-GUI Martini Maker was used to generate a system in which GAC was translated 12 nm in the z direction from the centre of the membrane (Qi et al., 2015).
 The membrane composition used was 50% POPC: 50% POPA to replicate simulations performed in Darvill et al., 2018.
 For two independent replicates, TgGAC was rotated again (0, 90) and (90, 0).
 Simulations were performed using the gromacs biomolecular software package version 2021.3 (Hess et al., 2008) and the MARTINI3 forcefield with ElNeDyn restraints (Souza et al., 2021).
 The v-rescale thermostat (tau 1.0 ps; Bussi et al., 2007) and the Parrinello–Rahman barostat (tau 12.0 ps; Parrinello and Rahman, 1981) were used to maintain temperature (303.15 K) and pressure (1 bar).
 Production simulations were 10 μs in length.
 Analysis was performed using gromacs tools, VMD (Humphrey et al., 1996), and the ProLint server (Sejdiu and Tieleman, 2021).

 To generate a model for a TgGAC open conformation, we used steered-MD.
 The TgGAC crystal was first used to generate a coarse-grained model, using the CHARMM-GUI Martini Maker (Qi et al., 2015) with the MARTINI3 forcefield and the ElNeDyn restraints (Souza et al., 2021).
 The restraint network at the N-/C-terminal interface was removed using an in-house Python script.
 A small and optimised pulling force was applied (pull rate = 0.01 nm/ns, k=100 kJ/mol.nm2) between a selected helix on either side of the interface to drive its separation and the extension of the structure.
 A series of structures along the trajectory were generated over the course of an averaged 2.5 μs simulations in length.
 The procedures were repeated to drive the separation of the three supercoiled pyramid interfaces (TgGAC1–619, TgGAC620–1114, and TgGAC1114–1661).
 The snapshots were back mapped to atomistic models using Martini to All-atom Converter (Wassenaar et al., 2014) and used in the fits of the SAXS data.

-## Plaque assay
+### Plaque assay

 Human foreskin fibroblasts (HFFs) monolayers were infected with freshly egressed parasites and incubated for 7 days at 37°C. Cells were then fixed with 4% paraformaldehyde (PFA)/0.05% glutaraldehyde for 10–15 min.
 After neutralisation with 0.1 M glycine/PBS, cells were stained using crystal violet.
 For quantification, pictures were taken, and the plaque area was determined using ImageJ.

-## Immunofluorescence assay
+### Immunofluorescence assay

 For vacuoles images, parasites were inoculated on an HFF monolayers previously seeded on a glass coverslip.
 The parasites were grown for 16–24 hr at 37°C. For extracellular parasites, freshly egressed parasites were seeded on gelatin-coated coverslips, and media containing BIPPO was used to stimulate motility.
 The coverslips were then fixed with 4% PFA/0.5% glutaraldehyde (PFA-Glu) during 10 min.
 The fixative agent was then neutralised using 0.1 M glycine/PBS for 10 min.
 Cells were then permeabilised for 20 min using 0.2% TritonX100/PBS and blocked using 5% BSA/PBS for 20 min before incubation with primary antibodies in 2% BSA/0.2% TritonX100/PBS for 1 hr.
 Coverslips were then washed three times for 5 min using 0.2% TritonX100/PBS.
 Secondary antibodies were incubated for 1 hr similarly to the primary antibodies.
 Finally, the coverslips were washed three times with PBS before mounting on glass slides using DAPI-containing Fluoromount.
 For immunofluorescence analysis, the secondary antibodies Alexa Fluor 488 and Alexa Fluor 594 conjugated goat α-mouse/rabbit antibodies (Molecular Probes) were used.

-## Liposome binding assay
+### Liposome binding assay

 Proteins were expressed in bacteria and purified by the PPR2P platform (University of Geneva).
 The liposomes were prepared in-house as follow: lipids were mixed in glass vials with the following proportions: 10% DOPE +X%DO-PA + qsp%DOPC (percentage by weight).
 The mix was slowly dried using nitrogen flow.
 The lipids were dried further in a dessicator for 30 min.
 The dried lipids were then resuspended in ‘lipid buffer’ (50 mM Hepes pH 7.5/100 mM NaCl/5% glycerol) to reach a 5 mg/mL concentration.
 Resuspension was then ensured by vortexing the mixes for 5 min.
 Then, seven freeze–thaw cycles were performed (20 s in liquid nitrogen followed by 90 s in a 33°C water bath).
 Lipid mixes were extruded by passing them through 0.1 µm filters for 21 times.
 Liposomes were then aliquoted in microtubes (50 µL), flash frozen in liquid nitrogen, and stored at –80°C until use.

 For the binding assay, proteins were resuspended in ‘protein buffer’ (20 mM Tris pH 7.4/200 mM NaCl/1 mM DTT), centrifuged at 100,000 g for 30 min at 4°C to remove any precipitate and measure the exact protein concentration in the supernatant.
 Protein concentration was then adjusted to 0.2 mg/mL using protein buffer.
 In parallel, the liposomes were diluted at 2 mg/mL in ‘lipid buffer’ (50 mM Hepes pH 7.4/100 mM NaCl/1% glycerol) and re-diluted twofold using water to achieve a concentration of 1 mg/mL.
 For the ‘no lipid’ conditions, lipid buffer was simply diluted twofold in water.
 For the reaction, 40 µL of protein and 40 µL of liposomes were mixed and incubated on ice for 1 hr.
 The mix was then centrifuged at 120,000 g for 30 min at 4°C. Supernatant and pellets were separated, resuspended in Laemmli buffer, and boiled 10 min at 95°C. Equal volumes were then ran on polyacrylamide gels and stained using Coomassie blue.
 Quantification was performed by band densitometry.

-## HDX-MS sample preparation and data analysis
+### HDX-MS sample preparation and data analysis

 HDX-MS experiments were performed at the UniGe Protein Platform (University of Geneva, Switzerland) following a well-established protocol with minimal modifications (Wang et al., 2018).
 Details of reaction conditions and all data are presented in Supplementary file 2 and Supplementary file 3.
 HDX reactions were done in 50 μL volumes with a final protein concentration of 2.4 μM of GAC protein.
 Briefly, 120 pmol of the protein in 10 µL final volume were pre-incubated 5 min at 22°C before the reaction.